12 Common Habits You Should Avoid in the Drive-Through

 Don’t interrupt the order-taker

 You know this one.
 It’s just bad manners to interrupt.
-Let the cashier tell you what the Flavor of the Day is at Culver’s first (find out more about the Midwestern fast-food chain here).
+Let the cashier tell you what the Flavor of the Day is at Culver’s first.
 Chances are these extra tidbits of information are just part of their job.
 Wait until the order-taker is done with their greeting (or questions) and then place your order.

 Talking on the phone